v6d-io/v6d/modules/fuse/readme.md

  sudo pkill -f vineyard
 ```
 warning: it will kill all the process has pattern vineyard*

-explanation
-## folders:
+## folders
 ### ./adaptors
-only arrow_ipc implemented,  deserializer_registry.h contains all the searilizer and desearilizer, note that to enable the searilization, array is stored in  1*n table and under the column "a". it also has some misc files for dev_use.
+only arrow_ipc implemented,  deserializer_registry.h contains all the desearilizer, note that to enable the searilization in this PR, array is stored in  1*n table and under the column "a", and serializer_registry.h is for future, now the write is disabled.
 ### ./test

-    it contains two python scripts, one is adaptor, another is adaptor
+it contains 1 python file, and another two debugging assistanct files, they read and write the arrow_ipc format.
-## files:
+## files

 fuse_impl.cc and fuse_impl.h is simply the impemenation of fuse3 interface

 ## linter